-- Make Energy Efficient Updates: Before adding solar to your home or business do an assessment of your property and make any energy efficient updates to appliances, windows, lighting etc. Theses updates will help limit the size of your array and cut down on the cost of your PV system by limiting your need for additional energy.
-Most Utilities have incentives for efficiency improvements, be sure to ask your utility.
-Once you choose a qualified solar installation company to go with, they will also perform a thorough assessment of your electrical "loads" and make recommendations for energy efficient upgrades. - Do Some Research on Your Solar Needs: Power from the sun can be used in a variety of applications, depending on your needs any one, or a combination might suite your site.
-Contact your Utility and ask for a years' worth of your energy usage/utility bills.
-Your chosen solar installer will help you identify the option(s) that are best for your site and goals.
+Make Energy Efficient Updates

+Before adding solar to your home or business, do an assessment of your property and make any energy efficient updates to appliances, windows, lighting, etc. Theses updates will help limit the size of your array and cut down on the cost of your PV system by limiting your need for additional energy.
+Most utilities have incentives for efficiency improvements - be sure to ask your utility.
+Once you choose a qualified solar installation company to go with, they will also perform a thorough assessment of your electrical "loads" and make recommendations for energy efficient upgrades.
+If you do plan on making energy efficiency updates in the future, make sure to inform your installer so they can take that into consideration when designing your system.